-2013 budget totaled \$589,402, with funding derived from county ad valorem tax revenues.
-Employee salaries and benefits comprise the bulk proposing changes to the ethics code. of the commission's expenditures.
-Several factors must be considered when evaluating the commission's performance.
-The investigators, and an intake manager who fulfills various functions.
-The commission's Fiscal Year
+investigators, and an intake manager who fulfills various functions.6 The commission's Fiscal Year 2013 budget totaled \$589,402, with funding derived from county ad valorem tax revenues.
+Employee salaries and benefits comprise the bulk of the commission's expenditures.